-The strategic issues that need to be addressed through the preparation of the MWLP are currently being identified and a review of existing partnerships and working groups is underway in order to ensure fit for purpose governance.
+The strategic issues that need to be addressed through the preparation of the MWLP have been identified and a review of existing partnerships and working groups has taken place to ensure fit for purpose governance.

 Minerals and Waste planning strategic issues of common interest have been identified and, discussions are taking place to agree, as far as possible, an appropriate cooperative approach.
+The key strategic issues and the partnership required to overcome these issues are identified in table 1.